 (I) BEFORE You Launch Your App

 Many, if not MOST, product owners in the world make this mistake.
-They wait till the last (i)responsible moment before thinking about their mobile app marketing efforts.
+They wait till the last (i)responsible moment before thinking about their app promotion efforts.
 However, any marketer that has even a modicum of experience will tell you this is absolutely wrong.

 A mobile app marketing plan doesn’t just happen overnight.

-This first section of the article covers the main activities that should be completed before you even know the exact release date.
+Let’s breakdown the main activities that should be completed before you even know the exact release date in more detail:

 1. Build a Great Site and a Comprehensive Landing Page for your App